 Wednesday, May 4, 1977

 I got a letter from Mom and Elisabeth.
-Elisabeth wrote she has lost six teeth since I left Denmark.
-I miss her so much.
-I wish I was there to see her grow and change.
+Elisabeth wrote that she has lost six teeth since I left Denmark.
+I miss her so much!
+I wish I were there to see her grow and change.

 Thursday, May 5, 1977

 After school, I went to visit Sander.
 I asked if I could please move in with him.
 He asked why I would want to do that.
 I explained that I wanted to get away from Nick’s mom.
-Her abuse has become a daily thing and is unbearable.
+Her abuse has become a daily thing and is unbearable!
 He said, “I have a hard time taking care of myself.
-I can’t take care of you too!”
-I started to cry and then I told Sander I would find a job somewhere and help pay for the rent.
+I can’t take care of you, too!”
+I started crying, then told Sander I would find a job somewhere and help pay the rent.
 Sander said, “I am sorry you are having a hard time, but I can’t help you!”
-I left his house feeling so discouraged.
+I left his house feeling discouraged.

 Friday, May 6, 1977